 7. Stanley Wash Bag: £35, John Lewis

-For the handy man, this bag comes from Stanley – the same Stanley responsible for the original Stanley knife.
+For the handy man, this bag comes from Stanley – the same Stanley responsible for the original Stanley Knife.
 The bag comes with lots of leather extras on a rugged canvas base in earthy colours.
 A long pocket across the front offers space for a razor or toothbrush, with an extra, smaller one inside.
 The fabric gives the bag a soft feel while looking sturdy – it would be equally at home on a plush hotel duvet or at the bottom of your bag for a camping trip.

 8. Fossil Shave Kit: £119: House of Fraser

 Fossil’s products typically cater to the stylish man, and this offering has a distinctly premium feel, which is backed up by the price tag.
 The material is what Fossil calls “waxy tumbled” leather, which makes it soft to the touch, and the bag is very wide, giving it masses of space inside.
 The inside of the bag has a waterproof lining stitched into it, and the small internal zipped pocket has a leather pull.
-Each side of the bag has a popper on it, giving you two handles when the bag is zipped up, making it easy to carry round or hang up.
+Each side of the bag has a popper on it, giving you two handles when the bag is zipped up, making it easy to carry and hang up.

 9. Linea Pebble Leather Washbag: £40, House of Fraser